By Jessica Bubenheim, on 26 May 2021

 6. Listen to What Your Audience Wants

-When you start to make money, the person signing your checks will likely be the businesses you’re working with, but the real drivers behind your success will be your audience.
+When you start to make money, your checks will likely be coming from the businesses you’re working with, but the real drivers behind your success will be your audience.

-It’s essential that you always keep your audience’s interests and wants front of mind.
-They are the reason you find success, the ones who will tell their friends about you, and the main way you’ll grow your account and business.
+It’s essential that you always keep your audience’s interests and wants at the forefront.
+They are the reason for your success as they are the ones who tell their friends about you and the main way you grow your account and business.

 The great thing about influencer marketing is that audiences feel like they’re friends with the influencers they follow.
-Make sure you are touching in regularly with your audience and gauging how they perceive your content and what they want to see next from you.
+Make sure you are checking in regularly with your audience and gauging how they perceive your content and what they want to see from you next.

-If your audience prefers highly crafted photos and beautiful images, be sure to work hard at creating that content.
-Or, maybe your audience prefers Instagram Stories where you share humorous parts of your day or fun thoughts.
-The important thing is that you understand it and utilize this.
+If your audience prefers highly staged photos and beautiful images, be sure to work hard at creating that content.
+Or, maybe your audience prefers Instagram Stories where you share humorous parts of your day and funny thoughts.
+The important thing is that you understand and utilize this.

 This is a great way to ensure your engagement numbers are high, and thus bring in more followers and interest brands.

 If you deviate too far from what your audience is interested in, you could lose followers, engagement, and potential brand deals.
-Remember, while the brands are the ones the will pay you, your followers are the reason the brands are willing to pay.
+Remember, while the brands are the ones who will pay you, your followers are the reason the brands are willing to pay you.

-If you want to make money with Instagram in a direct way, you can upload part of your images that you have prepared for this network to an image bank and put a price on them.
+If you want to make money with Instagram in a direct way, you can upload some of the images that you have prepared for this network to an image bank and put a price on them.

-You can use the Shutterstock.com portal, which works under the concept of micro-stock.
-Be mindful that this means your photos are available for anyone to use, for a price.
+You could use the Shutterstock.com, which works under the concept of micro-stock.
+Be mindful that this means your photos are available for anyone to use (for a price).

-With the rise of the Internet and digital companies, the need for images has grown exponentially and for this reason, at the beginning of 2000, micro-stock portals were created.
+With the ever increasing use of the internet, the need for digital images has grown exponentially and for this reason, micro-stock portals were created.

-An example is that for every 100 images you can get 400 euros a year, but if you are regularly uploading new ones, for about 1600 photos uploaded you could get 6400 euros every year.
+They are a kind of low-cost image bank where you take the pictures and they sell them.
+The fees are distributed in proportion.
+For example, for every 100 images you can get 400 dollars a year, but if you are regularly uploading new ones, for about 1600 photos you could get 6400 dollars every year.

-There is no secret here, just consistency in making quality photos and uploading them to the micro-stock platforms.
-Normally, there is no exclusivity, so you can upload the same one to several portals.
+There is no secret here, just consistency in taking quality photos and uploading them to the platforms.
+Normally, there is no exclusivity, so you can upload the same one to several different portals.

-Remember, today it costs more effort and money to grow your followers and monetize your account than it did a few years ago.
-But your initial investment doesn't have to be very high and the results will begin to build upon themselves the more your grow and find your way.
+Remember, today it takes more effort and money to grow your followers and monetize your account than it did a few years ago.
+But, your initial investment doesn't have to be very high and the results will begin to build upon themselves the more your grow.

-Learn, practice, make mistakes, always listen to your audience and what they want, don't look for shortcuts, and avoid buying followers or fake likes.
-By adapting to your audience's tastes and working hard you can become a real influencer and make money on Instagram!
+Learn, try different things, and always listen to your audience and what they want.
+Don't look for shortcuts, and avoid buying followers or fake likes.
+By adapting to your audience's tastes and working hard, you can become a real influencer and make money on Instagram!